nygeog/processing_java_code_for_review/README.md

 ===============================

-The files are in this folder: SimpleMercatorWorld_NYC_Working
+The files are in this folder: SimpleMercatorWorld_NYC_Working Download the windows exe or mac app to see how it looks w/out having to install Processing

-Download the windows exe or mac app to see how it looks w/out having to install Processing
+The file where my code is, is SimpleMercatorWorld_NYC_Working.pde

 Processing GPS
 ===============================

 So here's the basic idea; I'm going to create a csv for each study subject with x,y,acc (accelorometer data).
 Each subject will have a diff. number of rows.